 Semper still had a strict edict against using season-long story arcs, however he snuck one into the second season anyway.
 By the time anyone noticed, it was too late to change course and the season went out as planned.
 All episodes in the second season received the “Neogenic Nightmare” prefix, followed by the actual episode title, and focused on a variety of mutations.
 Spidey’s powers were mutating, which led him on a hunt for a cure and a ratings-grabbing guest-appearance by the X-Men (all voiced by their X-Men actors, although their appearances differed slightly due to the different animation studios).
 ESU student Michael Morbius (Nick Jameson) accidentally transformed himself into a living vampire using a device called the Neogenic Recombinator, although this version, due to standards and practices, absorbed plasma from victims through suckers on his hands rather than drank blood in typical vampire fashion.
 A mystical Tablet of Time served to turn Kingpin’s primary rival Silvermane (Jeff Corey) into an infant (Leigh-Allyn Baker), while also giving the aged Adrian Toomes the technology to absorb others’ youth to become the high-flying Vulture (Eddie Albert).
 Peter Parker’s wardrobe was also changed to make him cooler and less-dated as the series went on; swapping out his white green-striped shirt for a red shirt under a jacket.

 The final two-part episode, “Spider Wars,” was the culmination of Semper’s plans for the series, and what the precognitive Madame Web (Joan Lee, wife of Stan Lee) had been training Spidey for throughout the course of the series.
 In these episodes, Spidey was teamed with several other versions of himself from various dimensions to stop another version that had bonded with the Carnage symbiote from destroying all reality with the goblins Hob and Green.
-Amongst the Spider-Men were one who kept his extra arms from his mutation, a wealthy version in the one-off armor from Web of Spider-Man #100, one wearing Doc Ock’s mechanical arms, clone Ben Reilly as the Scarlet Spider (Spider-Carnage wore Ben’s uniform from his brief run as Spidey in the late 90s, which is where the character first appeared), and an actor portraying the character created by Lee.
-Spidey was taken for a face-to-face with his creator, Stan Lee (playing himself), before being allowed to resume his search for Mary Jane.
+Amongst the Spider-Men were one who kept his extra arms from his mutation, a wealthy version in the one-off armor from Web of Spider-Man #100, one wearing Doc Ock’s mechanical arms, clone Ben Reilly as the Scarlet Spider (Spider-Carnage wore Ben’s uniform from his brief run as Spidey in the late 90s, which is where the character first appeared), and an actor portraying the character created by Stan Lee.
+The show’s Spidey was taken for a face-to-face with his creator, Stan Lee (playing himself), before being allowed to resume his search for Mary Jane.
+Incidentally, this story featured the only series appearance of Gwen Stacy (Mary Kay Bergman) as the fiancée of the wealthy Spider-Man.

 While Semper had always known how the series was going to end, he left it open for future installments if so ordered.
 Unfortunately, additional episodes were not forthcoming.
 Margaret Loesch, head of Fox Kids, was often at odds with Arad and used the series as a weapon against him.
 Production ended and Marvel Films closed up shop following their sale, along with parent company New World Entertainment, to News Corporation/Fox.
 Until Ultimate Spider-Man debuted in 2012, the series had the most episodes of any Spider-Man-based series.
 As of this writing, it still holds the title for the longest-running show at five seasons.
 The series was nominated in 1996 for an Image Award for “Outstanding Animated/Live-Action/Dramatic Youth or Children’s Series/Special” while Semper won an Annie Award in 1995 for “Best Individual Achievement for Writing in the Field of Animation” for the episode “Day of the Chameleon.”